-- Data in fixed-width ASCII format on DVD or CD-ROM (prior to 2009). - · Over 7 million inpatient records per year. - Discharge-level weights to calculate national estimates for discharges. - NIS Documentation and tools including file specifications, programs for loading the ASCII data into SAS and SPSS, and value labels.
-Beginning with 2005, code is also provided for loading the NIS ASCII files into Stata.
+- Data in fixed-width ASCII format - Over 7 million inpatient records per year - Discharge-level weights to calculate national estimates for discharges - NIS Documentation and tools including file specifications, programs for loading the ASCII data into SAS® and SPSS®, and value labels.
+Beginning with 2004, code is also provided for loading the NIS ASCII files into Stata®.